henriksommerfeld/blog-hugo/content/article/2019-11-26-i-love-my-new-2013-macbook-pro/index.md

 ### Aesthetics

-It's not just emojis, _everything_ look good.
+It's not just emojis, _everything_ looks good.
 It's like there is only one design system used, even for third-party apps.
 I can't even find an ugly icon, nothing that reminds me of my days as a student.

 ### Package Manager